Collection: Design for Unbiased News @ AllSides

 I used Flourish to create a handful of interactive charts for an article analyzing web traffic data for the top 100 most popular news websites in the US.

-Coworkers had collected the data, inspired by an article I wrote a couple years earlier on the topic.
+Coworkers had collected the data, inspired by a previous article I had written a couple of years earlier on the topic.
 I learned Flourish from a coworker who had effectively implemented the data visualization platform in articles and other pages on the website.

 REFRESHING THE BRAND'S SOCIAL MEDIA PRESENCE